 - Breakfast: With Ukrainian breakfast potatoes and fresh fruit or green smoothie.
 Serve on Mother’s Day along with healthy french toast casserole!

-- Brunch: Healthy waffle recipe, almond flour pancakes, healthy cranberry orange muffins and sweet potato hash.
+- Brunch: Healthy waffle recipe, almond flour pancakes and healthy cranberry orange muffins.

 - Snack: With strawberry smoothie or kombucha tea.